csXImage Version 3.3 - Online Manual

 Images can be written to and read back from an OLE variant array as binary data.
 This is a fast method for moving images around in an application as the image will be stored in RAM rather than written to disk.
 A typical use of this feature would be to save successive versions of an image in a temporary buffer for an "Undo" command.

 WriteBinary (Format As TxGraphicsFormat) As Variant - Writes an image as binary data to an OLE Variant array.
 The graphics format is defined by Format.
-If Format is gfTIF and a multi-page TIFF has been created in memory using the AddToTIF function, the prepared multi-page TIFF will be written to the OLE Variant array instead of the current image.
+If Format is gfTIF or gfPDF and a multi-page TIFF or PDF has been created in memory using the AddToTIF or AddToPDF function, the prepared multi-page TIFF or PDF will be written to the OLE Variant array instead of the current image.

 This method is a function and must be called by assigning to a variable.
 For example, in VB, the syntax would be of the form: